safdar-azeem/commit-master/README.md

 CI, redirected input, and other non-interactive environments never initialize Git or wait for input.
 They ask you to initialize Git before running Commit Master.
 Git identity is never created or changed automatically.

-This initialization flow applies to all five commands.
+This initialization flow applies to the normal current-repository commands. `gitbundle` workspace discovery and explicit repository paths never initialize a directory; they only use Git repositories that already exist.
 After confirmation, the original command continues automatically in the newly initialized repository.

 ## Automatic File Commits